Samarth-Hiremath1/social-media-caption-generator/README.md

 ## Overview

 **PostPal** is a full-stack web application that empowers users to generate AI-powered captions, hashtags, and tips for social media platforms from uploaded images.
-Leveraging Google Cloud Vision API for image analysis and Google Gemini API for creative text generation, PostPal offers a seamless experience with secure user authentication via Google OAuth and persistent data storage in PostgreSQL.
-Users can customize captions by platform, tone, and length, all within a sleek, modern interface styled with Radix UI and Tailwind CSS.
+Leveraging **Google Cloud Vision API** for image analysis and **Google Gemini API** for creative text generation, PostPal offers a seamless experience with secure user authentication via **Google OAuth** and persistent data storage in **PostgreSQL**.
+Users can customize captions by platform, tone, and length, all within a sleek, modern interface styled with **React**, **Radix UI**, and **Tailwind CSS**.

 ### I'm currently trying to host the project on Vercel!
 Check back soon for updates!